 5. Give Extra Care

-As your cat gets older, it will be even more important to keep on top of annual checkups to make sure her organs are functioning properly (or to build a plan early with your vet if they aren’t).
-Your vet will also help you assess whether your cat should be on a special diet based on her individual needs.
-As your cat becomes less flexible, she may also need a little help with grooming.
+As your cat gets older, it will be even more important to keep on top of annual checkups to make sure their organs are functioning properly, or to build a plan early with your vet if they aren’t.
+Your vet will also help you assess whether your cat should be on a special diet based on their individual needs.
+As your cat becomes less flexible, they may also need a little help with grooming.
 Having a good brush and some pet wipes on hand will help.

-In the end, the most important thing will be to remain patient while your cat adjusts to her changing body, even if it means she doesn’t quite make it to the litter box now and then.
-Being with a friend towards the end of her life is a privilege.
-Embrace it with the love, care, and compassion you both deserve and the benefits will be returned tenfold.
+In the end, the most important thing will be to remain patient while your cat adjusts to their changing body, even if it means they don’t quite make it to the litter box now and then.
+Being with a friend towards the end of their life is a privilege.
+Embrace it with the love, care, and compassion you both deserve, and the benefits will be returned tenfold.

 Do you have a senior cat at home?
 Are you planning to adopt an older kitty during Adopt A Senior Pet Month?
 Let us know in the comments below!